matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 ### 1. Make sure your golang environment

-To build MatrixOne locally, golang 1.19 is required.
-You can follow these steps to make sure your golang whether is ready.
+To build MatrixOne locally，golang 1.19 is required。You can follow these steps to make sure your golang whether is ready。

 ```
 $ go version
 ```

-If the result is like `'go version go1.19 xxxxxx'` , you can skip step 2 and build your MatrixOne.
-If lower than go 1.19 or no golang, your can follow step 2 to configure your own golang 1.19 environment locally.
+If the result is like `'go version go1.19 xxxxxx'`，you can skip step 2 and build your MatrixOne。If lower than go 1.19 or no golang，your can follow step 2 to configure your own golang 1.19 environment locally。

 ### 2. Configure your golang environment

-If your OS is Mac OS, download the installation package directly with this url:<https://go.dev/dl>
+If your OS is Mac OS，download the installation package directly with this url：<https://go.dev/dl>
-After installation, use step 1 to make sure again.
+After installation，use step 1 to make sure again。

-If your OS is Linux, still download golang package and modify your profile.
-Here is a sampe as following.
-The path can be modified as your preferred.
+If your OS is Linux，still download golang package and modify your profile。Here is a sampe as following。The path can be modified as your preferred。

 ```
 $ wget https://go.dev/dl/go1.19.1.linux-amd64.tar.gz